-Degree Works is a web based tool designed to help students and advisors track students’ academic progress toward the completion of their degree or certificate.
-Degree Works helps to track degree progress, prepare for future courses, and plan for graduation.
+Degree Works is a web-based academic planning and degree evaluation tool designed to help students and advisors track students’ academic progress toward the completion of their degree or certificate.
+Degree Works helps students track degree progress, prepare for future courses, and plan their path to graduation.

 How do I access Degree Works?